- Current News

 We will work as one team, always seeking new and better ways to deliver the best possible service for the public.
 We will be efficient and responsible with tax-payers' money.

-The aim is for all new instructions, and returns, for Crown Court and Higher Court advocacy to be delivered to Panel members or in-house advocates at an appropriate level for the case.
+The aim is for all new instructions, and returns, for advocacy to be delivered to Panel members or in-house advocates at an appropriate level for the case.

-Membership of the 2020 Panel will provide no guarantee of instruction but will provide advocates with a greater opportunity of prosecution work in accordance with CPS business need.
+Membership of the 2020 Panel will provide no guarantee of instruction but does provide advocates with a greater opportunity of prosecution work in accordance with CPS business need.

 Notwithstanding the panel arrangements, CPS has discretion to instruct advocates off-Panel in accordance with current practice, for example, where CPS requires an advocate with particular skills, experience and availability.